 There is a road that leads to the top of the Uturuncu volcano in Bolivia.
 The volcano actually has two craters and these reach a height of 6,008 m (19,711 ft).

-The road goes to a point that sits just below the two craters before rocks and landslides prevent you from going any further.
-It used to be possible to go all the way to the top and huge trucks would do the drive all day when sulphur was mined from the craters.
-The bit you can drive to is still pretty high up at a mighty 5,730 m above sea level (18,799 ft) which places it firmly at the top of this list.
+The road goes to the point that sits just below the two craters before rocks and landslides prevent you from going any further.
+It used to be possible to go all the way to the top and huge trucks would do the drive all day when sulfur was mined from the craters.
+The bit you can drive to is still pretty high up at a mighty 5,730 m above sea level (18,799 ft), which places it firmly at the top of this list.

 While the road gets a little narrow in a couple of spots and there is a steep drop to your left, you should be able to drive up in a car as long as the engine doesn't give up due to a lack of oxygen.